ttntm/ttntm/content/blog/10-static-comments.md

 There's more to do with Hugo later - we're still missing a section to display the comments.
 That's easier though, if we have some comments first.

-### Netlify configuration
+### Netlify Configuration

 Your form should now be showing up in Netlify, submissions should also end up there.

 Next, head over to Settings -> Build & deploy (app.netlify.com/sites/SiteName/settings/deploys) and create a _Build hook_.
 You'll have to give it a name and select the branch for it to deploy your site from.
 Once created, it will provide a unique URL that you can send a POST request to in order to trigger a build.

 In app.netlify.com/sites/SiteName/settings/forms you'll find a section called _Form notifications_ that you can use to have Netlify notify you via Email when a new submission arrives.
 You should also create an _Outgoing webhook_ here, which will send a POST request to your previously created _Build hook_.
-That means, every comment will now lead to rebuild of your site, making sure it shows up where it was posted.
+That means every comment will now lead to rebuild of your site, making sure it shows up where it was posted.

 In the original css-tricks article, they also made use of Slack notifications approving/rejecting comments collected by Netlify.
 I decided not to go down that route and won't be covering that part here.
 If you'd like to make use of that, just add the respective bits of code where necessary.